jxcore/jxcore/docs/plain/jxcore-3rd-party-sqlite3.markdown

 ## Description

-Asynchronous, non-blocking [SQLite3](http://sqlite.org/) bindings for JXcore and Node.js.
+Asynchronous, non-blocking SQLite3 bindings for JXcore and Node.js.

-## Depends

- - JXcore v.10.x or Node.js v0.8.x or v0.10.x

-Binaries for most Node versions and platforms are provided by default via [node-pre-gyp](https://github.com/springmeyer/node-pre-gyp).

-Also works with [node-webkit](https://github.com/rogerwang/node-webkit) and sqlcipher.
+Besides SQLite3 module, JXcore also has SQLite 3.8.4.3 engine with FTS3, FTS4 embedded.

 # Usage